FaultedBeing/website/_project_updates/pintle/2025-11-8-So_You_Want_to_Design_a_Pintle_Injector.markdown

 {: .indent}
 $\Delta P$ is more typically called the **Stiffness** when dealing with injectors.
 The stiffness is the difference in pressure across the injector.
 More specifically, it is the difference between the combustion chamber pressure and the pressure in the main manifold* on the injector (on the other side of the injection orifice).

-> <span style="font-size: 90%;">*a manifold in this sense is a volume for fluid to fill and exists for (2?) main reasons.
-The first is to remove fluid flow affects from the small channels feeding into the injector. so instead of dealing with 48 separate flows, you can treat the fluid being injected into the rocket engine as if its coming from, in essence, a reservoir or tank.
-The second is to better circulate fluid across the back of the injector face in order to cool it.</span>
+> <span style="font-size: 90%;">*a manifold in this sense is a volume for fluid to fill and exists for 2 main reasons.
+The first is to remove fluid flow affects from the small channels feeding into the injector.
+So instead of dealing with 48 separate flows, you can treat the fluid being injected into the rocket engine as if its coming from, in essence, a reservoir or tank.
+The second is to better flow fluid across the back of the injector face in order to cool it.</span>

 {: .indent}
 Typically this value is around 20% for early rocket injectors, before they can be dialed into a lower % with testing.
 One of the primary reasons you want your injector to have a certain level of stiffness is to avoid any backflow.
 This occurs when the propellant flow reverses across the injector, and propellant stops being injected to be combusted.
 Combustion gasses potentially turning your injector manifold into a new combustion chamber is, to say the least, not great!